zgrossbart/HelloSpiffyL10N/README.md

 This application has user visible strings in two places.
 The first is `src/main/java/org/spiffyui/hellospiffylocalization/client/MainPanel.html`.
 This HTML file has most of the strings in our UI.
 We can localize it by creating a new file:  `src/main/java/org/spiffyui/hellospiffylocalization/client/MainPanel_fr.html`.

-This new file contains the same content but in French.
+This new file same asic structure as our English file, but all the content is in French.
 It still has the same HTML placeholders for our controls, they are just surrounded by French.
-For example:
+For example, the English string:

         Enter your name: <span id="nameField"></span> <span id="submitButton"></span>

-becomes
+becomes the French string:

         Entrez votre nom: <span id="nameField"></span> <span id="submitButton"></span>

-Once we've translated the entire file we make sure to save it in [UTF-8](http://en.wikipedia.org/wiki/UTF-8) format.
+Once we've translated the entire file we make sure to save it in [UTF-8](http://en.wikipedia.org/wiki/UTF-8) format so the French chracters will be encoded correctly.

 The rest of the strings for our application are located in `src/main/java/org/spiffyui/hellospiffylocalization/client/Index.java`.
 These are just a few strings that are used with dynamic content.
 For these strings we create a GWT [Messages](http://google-web-toolkit.googlecode.com/svn/javadoc/2.1/com/google/gwt/i18n/client/Messages.html) class.

 Our Messages class is `src/main/java/org/spiffyui/hellospiffylocalization/client/ProjStrings.java`.
-It is a simple interface with one method for each localized string like this:
+It is a simple interface with one method for each localized string.
+For example:

         public interface ProjStrings extends Messages
         {